-Why would anyone think of something like Food Insurance anyway?
+Why would anyone think of something like food insurance anyway?
 What could be the usefulness of such an idea?
-As someone with an Insurance background, Maybe to provide a plan to shield themselves from an unforeseen catastrophic event!

 Food Insurance is what it sounds like: insuring against an unexpected food shortage, spreading the risk of loss that could show up with a major life event affecting those in its wake.
 But what food insurance really provides is peace of mind, knowing that it’s taken care of.

 Who would ever think of putting together something like food insurance?
 Well, forget the apocalypse, the end of the age cataclysmic event of all time!
 If that actually occurs on the scale described, chances are real good you won’t survive it anyway.
 You’ve probably wasted a lot of time and money putting together that survival kit.
 But you might consider more recent life changing catastrophic events that have occurred lately that could affect your ordinary way of life if you found yourself in the middle of it.

 Consider the March, 2011 Fukushima nuclear power plant disaster.
 It’s an untold devastating story no longer on the front page of any news outlet.
 The full impact has not been completely disclosed1.
 But let’s keep it at home.
 Remember Three-mile Island?

 In recent months, FEMA has declared disasters in Utah, Alabama, and Massachusetts due to severe storms, hitting Alabama particularly hard by adding tornadoes, strait-line winds and flooding.
 Nevada experienced wide-spread devastation caused by the Washoe fires2.

 According to the National Climatic Data Center (NCDC), the nation’s “scorekeeper” of severe weather and climate events, revealed that the U.S. has sustained an estimated 114 natural disasters over the past 31+ years.